Jumanji: The Next Level

-Jumanji: The Next Level is a 2019 American fantasy adventure comedy film directed by Jake Kasdan, who co-wrote the script with Jeff Pinkner and Scott Rosenberg.
-The film is the fourth installment in the Jumanji film series and the sequel to Jumanji: Welcome to the Jungle (2017).
-It stars Dwayne Johnson, Jack Black, Kevin Hart, Karen Gillan, Nick Jonas, Alex Wolff, Morgan Turner, Ser'Darius Blain, and Madison Iseman reprising their roles from the previous film, while Awkwafina, Danny Glover, and Danny DeVito join the cast.
+Jumanji: The Next Level is a 2019 American adventure comedy film directed by Jake Kasdan, who co-wrote the script with Jeff Pinkner and Scott Rosenberg.
+The film is the fourth in the Jumanji film series.
+Dwayne Johnson, Jack Black, Kevin Hart, Karen Gillan, Nick Jonas, Alex Wolff, Morgan Turner, Ser'Darius Blain and Madison Iseman reprise their roles from the previous film while Awkwafina, Danny Glover, and Danny DeVito join the cast.
 The film's plot takes place two years after Welcome to the Jungle, in which the same group of teenagers, along with an old friend and two unwitting additions, become trapped in Jumanji once again.
 There, they all find themselves facing new problems and challenges with both old and new avatars, while having to save the land from a new villain to escape.

-Principal photography took place between January 21 to May 11, 2019, in locations including Atlanta, New Mexico, Alberta, and Hawaii.
+Principal photography took place between January 21 and May 11, 2019, in locations including Atlanta, New Mexico, Alberta, and Hawaii.

 Jumanji: The Next Level was released in the United States on December 13, 2019, by Sony Pictures Releasing.
-The film received generally positive reviews from critics and grossed $801.7 million worldwide against a $125–132 million budget, becoming the tenth-highest-grossing film of 2019.
-A sequel is in development.
+The film received generally positive reviews from critics and grossed $802 million against a $125–132 million budget, becoming the tenth-highest-grossing film of 2019.
+A sequel is due to be released on December 11, 2026.